 firearms LAWYER | CALGARY

-DEFENDING firearms CASES FOR OVER FIFTEEN YEARS
+DEFENDING firearms CASES since 2005

 David Chow strongly believes in the right to keep and bear arms as a means for law-abiding citizens to protect themselves against the tyranny of government.

 Though most law abiding gun owners have traditionally held a profound respect for firearms, today’s political, legal, social and cultural climate is one of fear of guns.
 Oftentimes, this fear is misplaced.
 Arguably, the public consciousness has been unreasonably tainted by firearms fear culture.

 Parliament has placed confusing and expansive restrictions on firearms ownership.